Rates and Accomodations

 This little gem is located just a few steps from the main guest house.
 Built into the side of the mountain, the condo sits atop our root cellar.
 Its slightly removed location offers guests more privacy than the main guest house, but it is still close enough to enjoy the modern amenities and community feel.
 The windows overlook a beautiful view of the wooded hillside and lower horse pasture, and the small attached porch is a serene spot to enjoy a morning cup of coffee.
 Condo guests can also check out the nature trail that starts at the gate, just past the outhouse.

-Amenities: 2 twin beds with included sheets, pillows, and linens, electricity, carpet, cozy chair, space heaters, screened windows, fans, porch, and outhouse (water, restroom, and kitchen facilities available at main guest house)
+Amenities: 1 queen bed with included sheets, pillows, and linens, electricity, carpet, cozy chair, space heaters, screened windows, fans, porch, and outhouse (water, restroom, and kitchen facilities available at main guest house)

 The large bunkhouse is used primarily for summer camps.
 Located up the hill from our Ecology Center, the bunkhouse is nestled into the surrounding forest and is ideal for large school, church, or camp groups.
 It also neighbors The Knob, an eclectic 1940’s stone lodge that houses our summer kitchen.
 The large bunkhouse is a ½ mile walk on the ridge road from Big Laurel’s main guest house.
 Note: this bunkhouse facility is not heated or insulated and not available in winter months.

-Amenities: twin sized bunk beds with fitted sheets (bring your own pillow and blankets or sleeping bag), screened windows, ceiling fans, large front porch, composting toilet, outhouse, four outdoor showers, close proximity to Ecology Center
+Amenities: twin sized bunk beds with fitted sheets (bring your own pillow and blankets or sleeping bag), screened windows, new ceiling fans, large front porch, composting toilet, outhouse, four outdoor showers, close proximity to Ecology Center

 The hub of many of our summer camps and youth programming, the Ecology Center is a large, indoor space that is perfect for crafts, games, movies, meetings, and more.
 The building began its life as mining office before being moved and reconstructed at its current location on JASMER property.
-The building provides a large screened porch with plenty of seating, a craft room with sink, indoor shower, four outdoor showers, and an attached outdoor composting toilet.
+The building provides a large screened porch with plenty of seating, a craft room with sink, one indoor shower, four outdoor showers, and an attached outdoor composting toilet.